althea-hansel/PDB-structure-parameter-determination/README.md

 Overview
 =============
 All scripts and data structure to calculate structure parameters are contained in the provided python files and run from get_structure_parameters.py.
 The user must provide a parameters.txt file in the same format as the example file.
+The script assumes that the chain of interest is labeled chain "A".
+If multiple sets of atomic coordinates are present for a residue, the script will calculate distances with the final set of coordinates given.

 The example folder includes all scripts, input PDB structures for the Aurora Kinase A, and the output file.